Sebssekk/AWSArchitectDemos/README.md

   ```bash
   $ npm install -g aws-cdk
   ```
-- **python/node runtimes** if you want to run every sdk example in the project
+- **python/node/java runtimes** if you want to run every sdk example in the project
   Versions used during the creation:

   - Python 3.10.11
   - Node v24.4.1
+  - Java openjdk 17

 - **Docker**
   (To build and upload a demo docker image to ***ECR***)